precice/precice/src/precice/bindings/python/README.md

 NOTE:
-- For an example of how the `PySolverInterface` can be used, refer to the 1D tutorial. (https://github.com/precice/precice/wiki/Using-the-Python-API)
+- For an example of how the `PySolverInterface` can be used, refer to the [1D elastic tube example](https://github.com/precice/precice/wiki/Using-the-Python-API).
 - In case the compilation fails with `shared_ptr.pxd not found` messages, check if you use the latest version of Cython.